thomaue/ft_push_swap/README.md

 The Push Swap project challenges us to sort a list of integers with limited resources.
 We're only allowed to use a predefined set of instructions:

-- sa: swap the first two elements of the list A.
+* `sa`: swap the first two elements of the list A.
-- sb: swap the first two elements of the list B.
+* `sb`: swap the first two elements of the list B.
-- ra: rotate the list A, the first element becomes the last.
+* `ra`: rotate the list A, the first element becomes the last.
-- rb: rotate the list B, the first element becomes the last.
+* `rb`: rotate the list B, the first element becomes the last.
-- rra: reverse rotate the list A, the last element becomes the first.
+* `rra`: reverse rotate the list A, the last element becomes the first.
-- rrb: reverse rotate the list B, the last element becomes the first.
+* `rrb`: reverse rotate the list B, the last element becomes the first.
-- pa: push the first element of list B to list A.
+* `pa`: push the first element of list B to list A.
-- pb: push the first element of list A to list B.
+* `pb`: push the first element of list A to list B.

 The challenge lies in sorting the list using as few instructions as possible.
 Radix Sort for Lists Above 5: